 - ½ cup granulated sugar

 - ⅓ cup raspberries

 - 1 tbsp. sugar

 - Preheat oven to 325 degrees.
-Spray or line an 8x8 baking pan with parchment paper and set aside.
+Spray 8x8 baking pan with cooking spray or line with parchment paper and set aside.

 - Place graham crackers in a food processer and process until you have small crumbs.
 Add in the melted butter and sugar, stir to fully combine.
 Press mixture firmly into the bottom of the 8x8 pan and bake for 10 minutes.
 Set aside to cool.